microsoft/ODBC-Specification/ODBC 4.0.md

 In order to report support for ODBC 4.0, a driver:

 1. Must return `SQL_OV_ODBC4` from SQLGetInfo with `SQL_ODBC_DRIVER_VERSION` fInfoType
-2. Must support `SQL_DATA_AT_FETCH` column binding, and SQLNextColumn for retrieving the currently available column
+2. Must support data-at-fetch columns, and SQLNextColumn for retrieving the currently available column
 3. Must support `SQL_ATTR_LENGTH_EXCEPTION_BEHAVIOR` to control how binary and string overflows are handled
 4. Must support `SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR` to control how type exceptions are handled
 5. Must support `SQL_ATTR_DYNAMIC_COLUMNS`, returning `FALSE` if dynamic columns are not supported